ChrisEssery/group-project/Portfolio/Conclusion.md

 ### Were objectives met?

+To reflect on whether our project objectives were met, let's turn to the objectives we set ourselves.
+These are as follows:

+  * Build and deploy a responsive SPA using the MEAN stack, as per the project brief.
+  * Implement a login, leaderboard and two board games with multiplayer functionality and video chat.
+  * Conduct extensive user testing through the development lifecycle, in line with the agile framework, to ensure the product meets the needs of the end-user.
+  * Explore the effectiveness of this platform for improving states of wellbeing in end-users through user testing and self-report questionnaires.
+  * Deliver an SPA that can be used as a tool that is fun, engaging and easy to use.

+Let's begin with the first of these objectives.

 ## Impact of Covid-19

+We now turn to a discussion of the impact of Covid-19.
+In this section we will give a subjective account of how the pandemic affected our lives and in particular how it impacted

 ### How Covid-19 affected our project

 The outbreak of COVID-19 in March, and the subsequent lockdowns running up to the end of April affected each us in many ways.
 It is to this topic we now turn our attention.
 In particular, we will cover the main ways in which the pandemic affected our project.

 The first major impact was communication.
 Specifically, Covid-19 prevented us from meeting in person.
 This meant that we were reliant on communication platforms to not only talk about the project but work collaboratively on the coding side of things.
-The second issue we faced was...
+The second issue we faced was the stress component of the pandemic.
+Not only did we feel increased levels of stress due to the existential threat of the virus, we also found that the masters conversion was especially challenging given that we had so few face-to-face interactions with tutors, TAs and other students.
+This certainly had an impact on the experience of the masters.

+In relation to our group project,

 ## Social and ethical implications